 Students are responsible for requesting an updated accommodation letter each semester.

 Talking with professors regarding your accommodations is necessary to determine how they will be implemented.
 This also helps to establish a relationship with your professors.
 Here are some recommendations to guide your conversation:

 - Schedule a meeting as soon as possible.
-Ideally this should happen in the first week of class or shortly after you have established accommodations through Disability Services.
+Ideally this should happen in the first week of class or shortly after you have established accommodations through Accessibility Resources.
 You may approach your professor before or after class to arrange a time or arrange a time via email.